zanderle/tutorial/en/django_orm/README.md

 # Django ORM and QuerySets

-> TODO Drop creating - we only need filtering and sorting
+> TODO: this chapter is missing context - explain why we want to access and filter

 In this chapter you'll learn how Django connects to the database and stores data in it.
 Let's dive in!